Funding options are available to make your education affordable. Call us today.

 Course Objective: Prepares students for entry-level employment in manufacturing, structural steel, and pipe welding.
-The student will also obtain the ability to read and understand welding symbols, blueprint reading, and pipe layout for pipefitters and welders.
+The student will obtain the ability to read and understand fabrication fundamentals, welding drawings, and layouts.
+In addition, students will be able to demonstrate and gain essential workforce skills: solving problems effectively, managing time, receiving feedback constructively, and develop target resumes.
 This course includes 2 extra weeks of SMAW and 2 extra weeks of GTAW training.
 All classroom time is the same in both Combination Welder I and II Programs.

 Course Description: The welding disciplines covered in this course are 5 weeks (200 hours) of Gas Metal Arc Welding (GMAW) and Flux Core Arc Welding (FCAW), 8 weeks (320 hours) of Shielded Metal Arc Welding (SMAW) plate and pipe Welding, and 3 weeks (120 hours) of Gas Tungsten Arc Welding (GTAW).
-Other areas of study include safety, basic trade math, equipment maintenance, welding terms/symbols, blueprint reading, pipe layout for pipefitters and welders, oxy-acetylene, plasma cutting training, and air carbon arc gouging.
+Other areas of study include safety, basic trade math, equipment maintenance, fabrication fundamentals, welding drawings, layout and fabrication, thermal cutting and quality control and inspection.

 Upon successful completion of the course the student should be:

-- Able to understand the different wires and shielding gases associated with GMAW and FCAW
+- Able to understand the different wires, shielding gasses and transfer modes associated with GMAW and FCAW

 - Able to understand welding symbols, blueprints and pipe layouts